Santa Monica is LA's most popular beach area. It's a fun place to visit, and has an outdoor mall, famous pier, amusement park, and oceanfront trails.

 2. Shop and eat along the bustling Third Street Promenade.

-The stylish Third Street Promenade has three blocks of shops and fast food restaurants.
-The shops include Banana Republic, Anthrologie, Sephora, Zara, and Apple.
+The stylish Third Street Promenade has three blocks of fast food restaurants and shops, including Banana Republic, Anthrologie, Sephora, Zara, and Apple.
 It's undergone a facelift in a recent years, and is a nice place to hang-out.

 3. Catch a movie at Santa Monica Place.